openedx/edx-documentation/en_us/shared/browsers.rst

      - Yes
      - N/A
      - N/A

+For more information about Studio, see `Building and Running an edX Course`_.

 ***********************************
 edX Insights
 ***********************************

-The following table shows operating system and browser support for edX Insights, which staff use to review and download data about their courses and students.
+The following table shows operating system and browser support for edX Insights, which course teams use to review and download data about their courses and learners.

 .. list-table::
    :widths: 20 10 10 10 10 10